 Significant involvement in institutional, professional and community service work as appropriate.

-A record of excellence in the management of facilities used in support of the university’s instructional or research missions
+A record of excellence in the management of facilities used in support of the university’s instructional or research missions.

-Evidence of extensive support with faculty in their research activities
+Evidence of extensive support with faculty in their research activities.

 Evidence of effective outreach to K-12 schools or the general public

-Demonstrated superior management of instrumentation or equipment facilities that support the research, instructional or outreach missions of the institution
+Demonstrated superior management of instrumentation or equipment facilities that support the research, instructional or outreach missions of the institution.

 Promotion of Academic Professionals from Associate to Full rank

 The term “full” is not usually stated, but is used to designate the highest rank of an academic professional title.
-Candidates for promotion from the associate to full-level Academic Professional will have seven years in rank at ASU and demonstrate excellence in position effectiveness, continued growth in professional contributions, and involvement in institutional, professional, and community service activities.
+Candidates for promotion from the associate to full-level Academic Professional will have a record of continued and sustained excellence at ASU since the previous promotion, and should have approximately 5 years in the prior title and demonstrate excellence in position effectiveness, continued growth in professional contributions, and involvement in institutional, professional, and community service activities.
 Examples are outlined in the categories listed below.

 If teaching is a significant component of the job description, multiple examples of the following types of accomplishments may serve as suitable promotion criteria:

-A sustained record of excellence and versatility in the classroom as well as leadership in the design, development, and oversight of curriculum in the discipline
+A sustained record of excellence and versatility in the classroom as well as leadership in the design, development, and oversight of curriculum in the discipline.

-Demonstrated proficiency in the management of specific courses
+Demonstrated proficiency in the management of specific courses.

-Documented participation in national or international discourse on evolving knowledge in the field, curricular developments, and teaching techniques
+Documented participation in national or international discourse on evolving knowledge in the field, curricular developments, and teaching techniques.

-Participation in the solicitation or administration of external funding to support teaching initiatives
+Participation in the solicitation or administration of external funding to support teaching initiatives.

-Sustained excellence in the mentorship of other teachers, including graduate assistants, other academic professionals, faculty members, or other instructional staff
+Sustained excellence in the mentorship of other teachers, including graduate assistants, other academic professionals, faculty members, or other instructional staff.

-Substantive involvement in interdisciplinary teaching efforts or other forms of collaboration or articulation, especially those involving other university departments, community colleges, or high schools
+Substantive involvement in interdisciplinary teaching efforts or other forms of collaboration or articulation, especially those involving other university departments, community colleges, or high schools.

 If research is a significant component of the job description, multiple examples of the following types of accomplishments may serve as suitable promotion criteria:

-A sustained record of scholarly initiative and recognized contributions to their fields
+A sustained record of scholarly initiative and recognized contributions to their fields.

-Demonstrated proficiency in the management of a research laboratory or related facility
+Demonstrated proficiency in the management of a research laboratory or related facility.

-Distinctive contributions to nationally or internationally recognized scholarship or evidence of nationally or internationally recognized expertise
+Distinctive contributions to nationally or internationally recognized scholarship or evidence of nationally or internationally recognized expertise.

-Demonstrated ability to write or participate significantly in the writing of successful grant proposals and refereed manuscripts
+Demonstrated ability to write or participate significantly in the writing of successful grant proposals and refereed manuscripts.

-Significant contributions to national or international scientific meetings
+Significant contributions to national or international scientific meetings.

-Sustained excellence in mentorship, teaching, laboratory instruction, and supervision of undergraduates, graduate students, or employees whose work is essential to the research enterprise
+Sustained excellence in mentorship, teaching, laboratory instruction, and supervision of undergraduates, graduate students, or employees whose work is essential to the research enterprise.

 If service is a significant component of the job description, multiple examples of the following types of accomplishments may serve as suitable promotion criteria: